-The main goal of the Mediation Program is to help empower Native youth to make positive change in their lives by offering them the support and resources needed to do so.
-Our program is designed specifically for Native youth ages 13 – 18 years old.
+The main goal of the Mediation Program is to help empower Indigenous youth ages 13-18 years old to make positive change in their lives by offering them the support and resources needed to do so.
 We work with youth, and others that they identify, to work towards positively resolving any conflicts or misunderstandings that they may be experiencing.

 Our program is based on teaching youth good communication and problem solving skills that will help them to stay in or return home, remain in school or training, or positively interact with their peers, family, and friends.